OliverLysa/observatory-data-prep/README.md

 1. Isolates list of CN8 codes from classification database for codes of interest
 2. Uses a for loop to iterate through the trade terms and extract trade data using the 'uktrade' extractor function/wrapper to the UKTradeInfo API and print results to a single dataframe (this can take some time to run)
 3. Sums results grouped by year, flow type, country of source/destination, trade code as well as by year, flow type and trade code (where country detail is not required)
-4. Backcasting - needed for accurate stock and outflow estimates
-5. Projections
+4. Projections
-6. Exports data to CSV format
+5. Exports data to CSV format

 ##### Outputs